Multifamily Properties The Smart Way

 In other words, there is no credible deal to be had for folks with 500 credit and no cash—IF they have no working valuation knowledge.

-Never mind unpacking and deep diving into the mindset and reasons why a newbie investors thinks they are ready to invest with a poor credit and cash profile in the first place.
+Never mind unpacking the mindset of reasons why a newbie investor would think they are ready to invest in anything with a, chronically, poor credit and cash profile in the first place.

 Such a deep dive doesn’t seem to be important or even allowed in the discussions around real estate investing with popular gurus.
 Instead, its pay me X dollars for my course and I'll teach you "the real estate game."

-For a lot of these real estate investment lectures marketed on social turn out to be more, effectively, motivational mindset speeches appealing to, and even exploiting, peoples entrepreneurial and wealth building egos and fantasies.
-Lest I digress.
+For a lot of these real estate investment lectures, marketed on social, turn out to be more motivational mindset speeches appealing to, and even exploiting, peoples want-to-be-entrepreneurial egos and wealth building fantasies.

 For in my observation, addressing questions around one's current financial discipline would be a MUST first step if I were a real estate coach.